 Mental health supports should be available for students who need them.
 Untreated mental health conditions are associated with poor academic performance, misconduct, school drop-out, unemployment, involvement with the juvenile justice system, and violence.
-Suicide is the second leading cause of death among this age group, and according to the Centers for Disease Control and Prevention (CDC) during the period 2009-2016 the suicide rate increased 33%.
+For children 10 and older, documented suicide mortality rates significantly increased in the early 21st century, and suicide remains in the top three leading causes of mortality for this age group since that time.
+Significant disparities and intersectionality are noted when population data is disaggregated based on various biopsychosocial factors, highlighting the need for community-based interventions.

 The AAFP supports the CDC’s Whole School, Whole Community, Whole Child model and believes that schools should be part of the medical neighborhood.
 Family Physicians are encouraged to advocate for and collaborate with schools on improving school safety and increasing mental health supports for students.